wtsi-hgi/irobot/irobot/precache/README.md

       the request.
 If there's still not enough space, raise an exception.

-  * Set the switchover state of the entity on the basis of the metadata.
+  * Set the switchover state of the entity on the basis of the metadata and update the last access time.

 * Check we have, are planning to or are in the process of fetching data (or switchover data, for a force request) for the entity.
 If not: